publishpress/PublishPress-Checklists/src/readme.txt

 = [1.3.1] - 2017-07-13 =

 * Fixed:
-* Fixed support for custom post types allowing to use custom items as requirements
+* Fixed support for custom post types allowing to use custom items as requirements;

 = [1.3.0] - 2017-07-12 =